aceeric/imgpull/README.md

     p, err := imgpull.NewPullerWith(opts)
 ```

-You can see that the `imgpull.PullerOpts` struct is the key to configuring the puller to interface with the upstream registry.
-You can initialize a struct directly, or, use the `NewPullerOpts` function which minimally configures the options with the image url, HTTPS, and the OS and architecture matching your system.
-(The most common use case.)

-In fact the CLI params simply map to the fields in the `imgpull.PullerOpts` struct:
+You can see that the `PullerOpts` struct is the key to configuring the puller to interface with the upstream registry.
+In fact the CLI params simply map to the fields in the `PullerOpts` struct:

 | Struct Member | Command line option | Setting the struct member | Using the CLI |
 |-|-|-|-|